ReactOS and WDDM support: status, challenges, and progress

 Why XDDM is still crucial on the road to WDDM

-Even though the ultimate goal is WDDM, ReactOS requires its XDDM stack to be in very good shape.
-The reason is that components such as CDD.dll and DWM itself They depend on the old world performing well to bridge the gap between the old and the new.
-In fact, DWM introduces demands that the current Win32k implementation in ReactOS can't yet fully meet, although there is continued progress.
+Although the ultimate goal is WDDM, ReactOS needs its XDDM stack to be in excellent condition.
+This is because components like CDD.dll and DWM itself rely on the old system performing well to bridge the gap to the new one.
+In fact, DWM introduces demands that the current Win32k implementation in ReactOS cannot yet fully meet, although progress is being made.

 Key differences between XDDM and WDDM

-One of the most notable changes in moving from XDDM to WDDM is fault handling.
-With WDDM, much of the driver logic is moved to user mode, which means that A driver crash doesn't have to bring down the system. complete.
-In addition, the GPU scheduler and virtualized memory allow for finer-grained resource allocation.
+One of the most notable changes when moving from XDDM to WDDM is fault management.
+With WDDM, much of the driver logic is moved to user mode, meaning that a driver crash doesn't necessarily bring down the entire system.
+Furthermore, the GPU scheduler and virtualized memory allow for finer resource allocation.

-In XDDM, Win32k carried much more weight and communication with the hardware was more rigid.
-In WDDM, Dxgkrnl imposes a clear contract on miniports, and Win32k remains as a bridge to the windowing subsystem.
+In XDDM, Win32k carried much more weight, and communication with the hardware was more rigid.
+In WDDM, Dxgkrnl imposes a clear contract on the miniports , and Win32k acts as a bridge for the windowing subsystem.
 This enables new capabilities such as DWM, compositing, and more reliable presentations.

 • Planning and isolation of GPU work versus XDDM's monolithic approach.